-This week I was looking through pictures from last year, longing for warmer days, when I found pictures of our pasture access gate.
+This week I was looking through pictures from last year, longing for warmer days when I found pictures of our pasture access gate.
 It was a rusty mess.
-We’ve looked at and walked through this gate a million times and couldn’t take the rust anymore.
+We’ve looked at and walked through this gate a million times and couldn’t take the rust any more.
 It was ugly, it made my hands red, it made noise and was in danger of disintegrating into a pile of rust.
 The solution was a simple one.

 Our pasture has three gate access points: 1) through our back yard using this small rusty gate, 2) through our barn using a galvanized metal gate (no rust) and 3) via the road going past our place using a large rusty gate, big enough for a truck, tractor, etc. to get through.
 One summer day, we decided we had enough of the smaller rusty gate and picked up some primer and green Rustoleum at Walmart.
 The gate (pictured) took 2 cans of primer and 2 cans of paint.
 We selected green because it matched the color of the grass back then.
 What a huge difference it made in the appearance of our back yard.